fernanhid/Emoji-Analysis-Third-Presidential-Debate/README.md

 2. We also counted the frequency of emojis used relating to each candidate and the frequency used through time, also assuming that the higher the usage the more important it is.

-<b> Our Conclusions:</b>
+<b> Our Conclusions:</b><br>
 1. Donald Had a much higher volume of tweets overall, relating to both negative and position reactions to him.
-This also carried over to tweets, which he also had a much higher volume of.
+This also carried over to tweets, which he also had a much higher volume of. <br>
 2. Certain emojis are highly correlated with certain topics.
 For example: the clapping hands emoji is very correlated with women's right issues and Hillary in general.
-In a clearere example, the train emoji is used when Trump is seen to be doing well.
+In a clearere example, the train emoji is used when Trump is seen to be doing well.<br>
 3. Aside from english, the top 4 languages are comprised of Spanish, Portuguese, and French.
-This might be due with a certain community's involvement with this election or areas where twitter is popular.
+This might be due with a certain community's involvement with this election or areas where twitter is popular.v

 <u><b>I've also created an interactive plot using plot.ly which shows how different topics influenced twitter usage that you can check out <a href = 'https://plot.ly/~fernanhid/3/'>HERE<a>.<b></u>